dgroomes/http-client-server-playground/README.md

 1. Run a mock HTTP server:
    * `./gradlew server-wiremock:run`
 1. Execute a scenario for one of the HTTP client libraries:
-   * `./gradlew client-runner:run --args 'httpcomponents-v4 single-request'`
+   * `./gradlew client-runner:run --args 'httpcomponents-v4 single-request false'`
    * Alternatively, try a different scenario and different client library.
 For example, use the following command.
-   * `./gradlew client-runner:run --args 'httpcomponents-v5 multiple-requests'`
+   * `./gradlew client-runner:run --args 'httpcomponents-v5 multiple-requests true'`
 1. Observe the server statistics
    * Open <http://localhost:8070/stats/> in the browser
    * Statistics include things like the number of responses with 200/300/400/500 status codes, the number of connections,